 This study unit will help you:

 The peritoneum is a continuous two-layered serous membrane composed of a parietal and a visceral layer.
 The omenta are fused peritoneal folds that connect the intraperitoneal organs to each other.
-The greater omentum is the largest, apron-like peritoneal fold located in the abdominal cavity.
-It extends from the greater curvature of the stomach and duodenum to the posterior abdominal wall.
+The greater omentum is the largest, apron-like peritoneal fold which extends from the greater curvature of the stomach and duodenum to the posterior abdominal wall.
 The greater omentum is a site of fat deposition and functions to protect the abdominal organs by cushioning them and activating the immune response, as well as contributing to reparative processes.

 This video tutorial will provide you with a comprehensive overview of the greater omentum and its functions.